The woman of a thousand voices.

 - Guenter, the hyper-intelligent monkey from the episode Mars University.

 Disney character roles

-- Shenzi in The Lion King - Timon and Pumbaa (animated Series) and Kingdom Hearts.
+- Shenzi in Timonand Pumbaa (animated series) and Kingdom Hearts.

-- Daisy Duck in recent Disney productions, including Mickey Mouse Works, Houseof Mouse, Mickey Mouse Clubhouse, Mickey's Once and Twice Upon a Christmas, The Three Musketeers, and the Kingdom Hearts series.
+- Daisy Duck in recent Disney productions, including Mickey Mouse Works, House of Mouse, Mickey Mouse Clubhouse, Mickey's Once and Twice Upon a Christmas, Mickey, Donald, Goofy: The Three Musketeers, and the Kingdom Hearts series.

 - Flo the Female Crocodile (The Little Mermaid TV series)

 - Mother Penguin and Baby Penguin (The Little Mermaid II: Return to the Sea)